ryjones/rl-report/main/fabric-test-repolinter-report.md

 Below is a list of files or patterns that failed:

 - `tools/PTE/ccArgumentsGenerators/ccFunctionsBase.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `regression/barebones_caliper/benchmarks/callbacks/barebonesCreateAsset.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `tools/PTE/CITest/scripts/test_driver.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `tools/PTE/CITest/scripts/test/test.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `chaincodes/chaos/node/src/chaos-asset-contract.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `chaincodes/chaos/node/src/chaos-asset.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `chaincodes/chaos/node/src/index.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `chaincodes/chaos/node/src/logger.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/engine/src/logger.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/engine/src/nodemanager.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/engine/src/scenariorunner.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/engine/src/start.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/client/node/src/app.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/client/node/src/eventHandler.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/client/node/src/gateway.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/client/node/src/transactionData.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/client/node/src/transactionRunner.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/client/node/src/utils/config.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/client/node/src/utils/helper.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `tools/chaos/client/node/src/utils/logger.ts`: The first 7 lines do not contain the pattern(s): Copyright.
 - `regression/barebones/barebones_suite_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `regression/barebones/barebones_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `regression/barebones_caliper/barebones_suite_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `regression/barebones_caliper/barebones_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `regression/basicnetwork/basicnetwork_suite_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `regression/basicnetwork/basicnetwork_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `regression/chaos_peers/chaos_peers_suite_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `regression/chaos_peers/chaos_peers_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `regression/publish/publish_suite_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `regression/publish/publish_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `regression/smoke/smoke_suite_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.